 The application of engineering methods to create environments and/or materials that promote cell or tissue growth and function, in vitro and in vivo.
 A significant body of research focuses on biomedical materials with novel chemical, physical or mechanical properties, as well as the use of materials in a wide range of medical applications and interventions.

 This area has a key role in underpinning the regenerative medicine agenda; the Advanced Materials Leadership Council (AMLC) recognises the need to develop novel materials for healthcare.
-(Evidence source 1) We therefore aim to maintain funding as a proportion of the EPSRC portfolio.
-By the end of the Delivery Plan, the area will be characterised by diverse investments addressing long-term research challenges for fundamental biomaterials and regenerative medicine.
+(Evidence source 1) By the end of the Delivery Plan, the area will be characterised by diverse investments addressing long-term research challenges for fundamental biomaterials and regenerative medicine.